 Section 28 amended the Local Government Act in 1986.
 It was repealed in England in 2003.
-Section 28 pushed back learning, understanding and social knowledge about diversity in sexual orientation and gender identity, and, as a result, we have adults with little or no knowledge of what it means to live in socially-diverse environments where the human rights of all are respected.
-Furthermore we have people who have suffered from the emotional damage caused by a denial of their identity and the mental health of our LGBTQ+ community continues to be affected by this.
+Section 28 pushed back learning, understanding and social knowledge about diversity in sexual orientation and transgender rights, and, as a result, we have adults with little or no knowledge of what it means to live in socially-diverse environments where the human rights of all are respected.

 When Section 28 was introduced by Jill Knight MP, it was supported by the major religious groups and institutions.
-What work have political representatives, religious institutions and allies done to address oppression and discrimination towards others when it comes to gender and sexual diversity?
+What work have political representatives, religious institutions and allies done to address oppression and discrimination towards others when it comes to sexual orientation for example?

 Section 28 had wide-spread consequences in creating a climate of fear, persecution, shame and prejudice.
-It also damaged the growth of inclusive cultures in different organisations.
-Those who supported healthy, honest education were uncertain if they were going to be penalised for trying to do their jobs.
-Those who were LGBTQ+ in schools, colleges, workplaces were stigmatised, forced to be closeted and left feeling that they were not valued or that their experiences were real and healthy.
-This contributed to higher levels of mental health problems, substance abuse and suicide – we can still see this in LGBTQ+ communities now, particularly those who come through different healthcare settings.
+It also damaged the growth of equality in different organisations.
+Those who supported healthy, honest education were uncertain if they were going to be fired for trying to do their jobs.
+Those who were LGBT+ in schools, colleges, workplaces were stigmatised, forced to be closeted and left feeling that they were not valued or that their experiences were real and healthy.
+In some, this contributed to higher levels of mental health problems, substance abuse and suicide – we can still see this in parts of the LGBT+ community now, particularly those who come are from poorer socio-economic backgrounds.

-The current climate of antagonism towards educating our children, workforce and employers about LGBTQ+ lives is a fall-out from Section 28.
-We have a lot of work to do to educate people about what human rights means for everyone, and how belonging to society means including people who are different from yourself and learning about diversity.
+The current climate of antagonism towards educating children, workforce and employers about LGBT+ lives is a fall-out from Section 28.

-Let us also not forget that all LGBTQ+ identities are intersectional.
-By effectively shutting down discourse and knowledge sources with Section 28, we also now have a lack of understanding that LGBTQ+ people may also be disabled, parents, people of colour, in older age groups, from different economic backgrounds, from different countries, with different religions or beliefs.
-Many LGBTQ+ people from religious communities have been excluded from sources of support for so long it has caused real damage to their lives.
+Let us also not forget that all LGBT+ identities are intersectional.
+By effectively shutting down discourse and knowledge sources with Section 28, we also now have a lack of understanding that LGBT+ people may also be disabled, parents, people of colour, in older age groups, from different economic backgrounds, from different countries, with different religions or beliefs.
+Many LGBT+ people from religious communities have been excluded from sources of support for so long it has caused real damage to their lives.
 It has also made it difficult when delivering healthcare to these groups because of real fear of disclosure.

-For those who continue to oppose gender and sexual diversity education (in all settings) and knowledge of diverse communities, it is worth remembering that the UN Declaration of Human Rights of 1948 upholds the following core values, and the UK is a signatory of the Declaration:
+For those who continue to oppose wider education (in all settings) and knowledge of diverse communities, it is worth remembering that the UN Declaration of Human Rights of 1948 upholds the following core values, and the UK is a signatory of the Declaration:

 - We are all born equal in dignity and rights